For Joe Biden, long path to a potentially crucial presidency

 None of his rivals, even with routine excoriations of the president, offered themselves quite so plainly as the antidote.

 Early on, it didn’t work.
 Biden finished fourth in Iowa, fifth in New Hampshire, and was in danger of collapse.
-But South Carolina’s Black voters, a constituency not significantly represented in the first two nominating states, stood by his candidacy and propelled him to the nomination.
+But South Carolina’s Black voters, a constituency not significantly represented in the first two nominating states, propelled him to the nomination.

 The critical moment came with an endorsement from House Majority Whip Jim Clyburn, the highest-ranking Black member of Congress and a towering figure in South Carolina.